ktor-doc-jp/ktor-doc-jp/advanced/authentication.md

 Prerequisite reading: [Advanced Pipeline](/advanced/pipeline.html)

-`Authentication` feature creates an `AuthenticationPipeline` which is executed right after `Infrastructure` phase in call pipeline.
+`Authentication` feature creates an `AuthenticationPipeline` which is executed right after `Features` phase in call pipeline.
 All authentication protocols like basic, digest, oauth are implemented as interceptors on AuthenticationPipeline.

 AuthenticationPipeline has two phases: